18 New Travel Trends For 2025

 On top of that, travel is playing an important role for teens as they navigate a challenging world.
 It’s helping them make career decisions in an increasingly global world.
 Plus, travel also helps ease mental health challenges that have been more prominent in teens in recent years.

-Travel Trend #13: People will take longer trips.
+#14: People will take longer trips

 Travel surveys indicate people generally are taking longer trips these days.
-That’s giving travelers the chance to really immerse themselves in their destination.
+That’s giving travelers the chance to immerse themselves in their destination.
 Maybe it’s because we’re all overdue for a lengthy vacation amid a hectic world.
 Regardless, it’s expected that this trend will continue in 2025.

 When inflation grew in 2023, many people realized some activities were more affordable farther away from home.
-Transportation costs may be slightly higher, but the decreased costs in other areas make up for it.
+Travel costs may be slightly higher, but the decreased costs in other areas make up for it.
 Plus, the cultural experiences are worth the effort.

 So instead of taking an expensive train to New York, someone may fly to Costa Rica.
-In that Central American country, everything from lodging to food and fun activities will cost less.
+In this Central American country, everything from lodging to food and fun activities will cost less.
 In the end, you may spend less for an international trip.

 More people want their travel lessons to last longer than one or two weeks.
 This desire has become stronger amid the increased focus on environmental and social needs.

-Travel Trend #16: These destinations will be hot in 2025.
+#17: These destinations will be hot in 2025

 A tourism increase is expected around the world.
 Several nations in particular will likely be pretty popular for travelers:

 Japan: Several travel surveys have shown Japan to be a hot destination.
 It was voted the best country in the world in Conde Nast’s 2023 Readers Choice Awards.
 And that impression is expected to stay strong through 2025.
 Japan is recognized for its modern cultural influences, ranging from anime to Harajuku Fashion.
 The nation also has a strong cultural past, making it rich in both history and modern innovation.
 That combination, along with its reputation as a safe destination, has made it a must-see country for many travelers.
+Learn 12 fun facts about Japan that will have ready to by the next plane ticket.

 Rustic Pathways Japan

 Fiji: Nearly 40% of Fiji’s economy normally relies on tourism.
 During the pandemic, the country took a heavy hit that was long-lasting.
 The nation opened its borders to international travelers on December 1, 2022.
 But by February 2024, the country still hadn’t matched its peak travel levels from 2019.
 The desire to attract more travelers has motivated country leaders to work harder to warmly welcome guests.
-That effort should really be paying off in 2025.
+That effort should be paying off in 2025.

 Rustic Pathways students go white water rafting in Costa Rica.